 I didn’t want a sink or a stove on the island- I wanted this entire countertop to be a space purely to gather around and eat together.
-The dimensions are 4.3” x 9.7”.
+The dimensions are 4’3″” x 9’7”.
 For the first year our island was white- we had water damage in our home last winter and while repainting the cabinets I thought why not add some color in here!
 The island is now Sherwin Williams Krypton.
-It’s a gray with strong blue undertones, a nice coastal paint color that gives some beachy vibes to the space.
+It’s a gray with strong blue undertones.
+It gives some understated beachy vibes to the space which go great with a coastal kitchen design.
 I’m glad I went for it.

 The counters are quartz, which is a material partially man made and natural stone.
 If you are picking out countertops, you should consider that quartz doesn’t scratch and there is no maintenance (no sealing!) and no staining, even on our pure white.
 We clean up with regular soap and water.
 We did plain white Cosmos quartz perimeter, and the island is Cambria Brittanica.
 Love the movement in the Brittanica!
 For an extra pop we put a 3” mitered edge on the island.
 It’s not 3” all the way through- they make it so it fits just around the edge- picture a shoe box top.
 I love this detail that makes a big difference.
 You know what they say about details…